Dynamic Tool Dependency Retrieval for Lightweight Function Calling: Proposed Approach: Dynamic Tool Dependency Retrieval

-We propose two lightweight variants for DTDR: one supervised gradient-based method and one unsupervised clustering-based method.
+\paragraph{Variants of DTDR.} We propose two lightweight variants for DTDR: one supervised gradient-based method and one unsupervised clustering-based method.
 Firstly, proposing two allows us to validate whether our claims on \emph{dynamic} tool retrieval are consistent across different categories of methods.
 Secondly, it enables us to directly compare against previous work belonging to these two categories.
 Lastly, depending on software and system constraints, either variant might be preferred for a real on-device scenario.
-Both proposed variants utilize demonstration data $\mathcal{D}$.
+Both variants utilize demonstration data $\mathcal{D}$.

 \paragraph{Dynamic Tool Dependency Retrieval-Clustering (\ourscl).} This variant (see Figure~\ref{fig:system}, top-right) is based on a clustering component and a graph-traversal component.
 The clustering component maps a test query to a tool dependency graph which is relevant for the specific task.
 The graph-traversal component traverses the graph based on the history of tool calls, and determines the most likely next tools for the plan.
-Formally, we embed demonstration queries $Q_{\mathcal{D}}$ with a pretrained embedding model $\theta$ and fit a $K$-Means clustering model $C$ on the embeddings.
-For each cluster $k$ with $0\leq k < K$, we consider the set of demonstrations assigned to that cluster $D_{k} = \{ d \mid q_d \in Q_{D},\ C(\theta(q_d)) = k \}$.
+Formally, we embed demonstration queries $Q_{\mathcal{D}}$ with a pretrained embedding model and fit a $K$-Means clustering model $C$ on the embeddings.
+Let $\beta$ be the embedding of $q$ and $d$ be the ground-truth demonstration data for $q$.
+For each cluster index $k$, we consider the set of demonstrations assigned to that cluster $D_{k} = \{ d \mid \forall q \in Q_{\mathcal{D}} \; s.t. \ C(\beta) = k \}$.
 We build a weighted tool dependency graph $G_{k}$ describing the next-tool dependency probabilities given a sequence of tools.
 In particular, $G_{k}(f_{0:t-1})$ describes the set of functions which follow the history $f_{0:t-1}$ in the demonstration data $D_{k}$, as well as their probabilities.
-Details on constructing the tool dependency graph $G$ are included in Appendix ~\ref{app:implementation}.
-Given a test query $q$ and history $f_{0:t-1}$, the next-tool prediction in \ourscl can be obtained with $\funcF_t = \omega(q, f_{0:t-1}) = G_{C(\theta(q))}(f_{0:t-1})$, or, with simpler notation, $\mathcal F_t = G_{C,q}(f_{0:t-1})$.
-The number of learned parameters in the $K$-means model is $e_{\theta} * K$, only depending on the output size of the embedding model $e_{\theta}$ and the number of clusters $K$.
+Details on constructing the tool dependency graph $G$ are included in Appendix ~\ref{app:implementation} and Appendix~\ref{app:pseudocode}.
+Given a test query $q$ and history $f_{0:t-1}$, the next-tool prediction in \ourscl can be obtained with $\funcF_t = G_{C(\beta)}(f_{0:t-1})$.
+The number of learned parameters in the $K$-means model is $e * K$, with $e$ being the embedding dimensionality and $K$ the number of clusters.